ovh/docs/pages/web/clouddb/using-mysql-mariadb/guide.en-ie.md

 #### Connecting via phpMyAdmin

 You can use phpMyAdmin to explore the contents of your database.
 To do this, install phpMyAdmin on your own server or web hosting plan.
-During this installation, make sure that the information on your CloudDB server and the database you want are correctly configured so that phpMyAdmin can connect to it.
+During this installation, make sure that the information on your Web Cloud Databases server and the database you want are correctly configured so that phpMyAdmin can connect to it.

 ### Export and import a MySQL or MariaDB database